ScholarshipOwl/laravel-doctrine-jsonapi/README.md

 - **Authorization**: Policy-based access control
 - **Auto-generated Documentation**: Endpoints are automatically documented using [Scribe](https://scribe.readthedocs.io/en/latest/)

+### Bugs:
+- [ ] In the `WithUpdateRelationshipsTrait` the we use `UpdateToManyRelationshipsRequest` for updating to-one relationships.
+- [ ] Relationships with multipe resource type are not supported.
+Example is when we use inheritance type single table and we have different type for same table / relationship.

 ### Roadmap
 - [ ] Docs: Quickstart add how to install PHP section ( @see: php.new )
 - [ ] Build documentation and testing for integration of Laravel Sanctum or Laravel Passport.